-The Company incurred advertising costs of \$0.7 million and \$1.0 million for the year ended December 31, 2018 and 2019, respectively, and \$0.7 million and \$0.8 million for the nine months ended September 30, 2019 (unaudited) and 2020 (unaudited), respectively, related to the promotion of the Company, its brands, products and services to potential customers.
+The Company incurred advertising costs of \$0.7 million and \$1.0 million for the years ended December 31, 2018 and 2019, respectively, related to the promotion of the Company, its brands, products and services to potential customers.
 Advertising costs are expensed as incurred and recorded in sales and marketing expense within the consolidated statements of operations and comprehensive income (loss).

 Technology and Development.
-Technology and development expense consists primarily of personnel costs, including salaries, bonuses, unit-based compensation expense and employee benefit costs associated with the ongoing development and maintenance of our software platform and allocated overhead.
+Technology and development expense consists primarily of personnel costs, including salaries, bonuses, unit-based compensation expense and employee benefit costs associated with the ongoing development and maintenance of our platform and allocated overhead.
 Technology and development costs are expensed as incurred, except to the extent that such costs are associated with software development that qualifies for capitalization, which are then recorded as capitalized software included in property, equipment and software, net, on the consolidated balance sheets.
 We record depreciation expense for capitalized software not related to our platform within technology and development expense.